 3) Streamlined operations

-Under effective IT Governance, all processes and procedures concerning the management of IT are made into smooth and coherent operations.
-It specifies the distinct tasks, accountabilities, and authority over the operations so that unnecessary overlapping of duties is avoided, no further clogging up of procedures is generated, but rather an improvement of the overall efficacy result.
+Under effective IT Governance, all processes and procedures concerning the management of IT are streamlined into smooth and coherent operations.
+It outlines the distinct tasks, accountabilities, and authority over the operations, ensuring that unnecessary overlapping of duties is avoided.
+This approach helps prevent the clogging up of procedures, instead fostering an improvement in overall efficiency.
+The integration of IT Support Skills plays a crucial role in ensuring that these processes run seamlessly, enhancing the effectiveness of IT governance.

 4) Successful projects